IlanCosman/scuba/README.md

 scuba install jorgebucaran/nvm.fish@1.1.0
 ```

-You can install plugins from local directories too.
+You can install plugins from local directories as well.

 ```console
 scuba install ~/path/to/plugin